cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 The TimeSignature :attr:`~music21.meter.TimeSignature.display` MeterSequence employs the highest-level partitions to configure the displayed time signature symbol.
 If more than one partition is given, those partitions will be interpreted as additive meter components.
 If partitions have a common denominator, a summed numerator (over a single denominator) can be displayed by setting the TimeSignature :attr:`~music21.meter.TimeSignature.summedNumerator` attribute to True.
 Lower-level subdivisions of the TimeSignature MeterSequence are not employed.

-Note that a new MeterSequence instance can be assigned to the :attr:`~music21.meter.TimeSignature.display` attribute with a duration and/or partitioning completely independently from the :attr:`~music21.meter.TimeSignature.beat`, :attr:`~music21.meter.TimeSignature.beam`, and :attr:`~music21.meter.TimeSignature.accent` MeterSequences.
+Note that a new MeterSequence instance can be assigned to the :attr:`~music21.meter.TimeSignature.display` attribute with a duration and/or partitioning completely independent from the :attr:`~music21.meter.TimeSignature.beat`, :attr:`~music21.meter.TimeSignature.beam`, and :attr:`~music21.meter.TimeSignature.accent` MeterSequences.

 The following example demonstrates setting the display MeterSequence for a TimeSignature::